You can breastfeed after a caesarean birth.

 Women who have had a caesarean birth may need a little extra help in the early days of breastfeeding.
-While some caesarean births are planned in advance, many are unexpected.
-Having a caesarean section can affect how a woman feels about her birth experience, her ability to care for her child, and breastfeeding.
+Don’t be afraid to ask for help!

 If you experience a caesarean delivery, there are things you can do to help get breastfeeding off to the best start possible.

 - Find a breastfeeding position that works best for you.

-Breastfeeding Your Baby After a Caesarean Birth (video)
+Video Breastfeeding Your Baby After a Caesarean Birth (video)

 For more information on breastfeeding and services in Simcoe Muskoka, please contact your health care provider or contact Health Connection by calling 1-705-721-7520 or 1-877-721-7520 Monday to Friday from 8:30 a.m. to 4:30 p.m., by email or connect with us wherever you are on Facebook or Twitter.